 Tips on Investing

-• It’s important that your investments are a good match for your risk profile and timeline.
+- Your investments must be a good match for your risk profile and timeline.
 That’s where a financial advisor can be an especially vital guide.
-Finding one doesn’t have to be hard.
-SmartAsset’s matching tool can connect you to several financial advisors in your area in just minutes.
-If you’re ready, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s matching tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Consider using a free investment calculator to get an estimate on how your portfolio will do over a set number of years.
+- Consider using a free investment calculator to estimate the performance of your portfolio over a set number of years.

 Photo credit: ©iStock.com/FG Trade, ©iStock.com/nadla, ©iStock.com/ArLawKa AungTun